-You have most likely implemented changes in your workplace already and whether staff are working remotely or have adapted to follow social distancing rules at the office, there are still kinks that need to be worked out and every day brings new challenges.
+You have most likely implemented changes in your workplace already and whether staff are working remotely or have adapted to new guidelines at the office, there are still kinks that need to be worked out and every day brings new challenges.

 How Might a Safe Return to the Office Even Look?